alchitry/alchitry.github.io/content/tutorials/roms-and-fsms.md

     tx.new_data = greeter.new_tx
     tx.data = greeter.tx_data
     greeter.tx_busy = tx.busy
-    tx.block = 0            // no flow control, do not block
 }
 ```

 That's it!
 Go ahead, build your project and load it on your board.
-You can then fire up a serial terminal and send `"h"` to your board to be nicely greeted!
+You can then fire up a serial terminal, connect, and send `"h"` to your board to be nicely greeted!